bohdanvodianyk/computer-vision-course/README.md

 ## Project Structure

-- **HandTrackingModule.py**: This script defines a 'handDetector' class that encapsulates the functionality needed to detect hands and their landmarks using MediaPipe.
+- **HandTrackingModule.py**: This script defines a `handDetector` class that encapsulates the functionality needed to detect hands and their landmarks using MediaPipe.
 It offers methods for finding hands in images and determining the positions of hand landmarks.
-- **HandTracking.py**: This script uses the 'handDetector' class to perform real-time hand tracking.
+- **HandTracking.py**: This script uses the `handDetector` class to perform real-time hand tracking.
 It captures video from a webcam, processes the frames to find hand landmarks, and displays the results in a real-time video stream.

 ## Features